npm: the package manager for node.js

 The same log file data that provides trends are also used for diagnostic purposes.

-This may range from looking at all requests in a given data center to find a faulty node, filtering requests from a specific user agent or IP that for anomalous or failing requests. npm also looks for changes to regular usage patterns in the log files such as when a remote IP suddenly spikes, possibly indicating a problem, or simply a large new customer.
+This may range from looking at all requests in a given data center to find a faulty node, filtering requests from a specific user agent or IP for anomalous or failing requests.
+When performing log file analysis and reporting, npm also looks for changes to regular usage patterns in the log files such as when a remote IP suddenly spikes, possibly indicating a problem, or simply a large new customer.

 “Our requirements demanded exceptional performance and scalability to power through large, complex queries and we found the answer in OmniSci.”

 - Laurie Voss, CTO of npm